-First announced in January 2019 days before SIHH 2019 show, the new Oris Dive Control Chronograph (ref.
+First announced in January 2019 days before SIHH 2019 show, the limited-edition Oris Dive Control Chronograph (ref.
 01 774 7727 7784-Set) offers a blend of great caliber, interesting exterior, and an overall flamboyant attitude of a heavy-weight boxing champion delivered in a single -albeit slightly overpriced- package.

 Called Girard-Perregaux Sea Hawk Cobalt Blue and available either on a blue rubber strap (ref.
 49960-19-431-FK4A) or a bit less flashy, but a lot more practical stainless steel bracelet (ref.
 49960-19-431-11A), the diver makes an even stronger impression.
 In fact, it radiates such a strong presence that you would probably need to wear Dr. Freeman’s hazmat suit just to walk into your nearest Girard-Perregaux boutique to see the watch in person.

 Available at MSRP of $499 -and currently offered on their official website at just $400- this new Deep Blue Master Diver 1000 automatic diving tool doesn’t look particularly flashy.
 On the contrary, the new Master Diver is deliberately dull, almost as dull as a wrench or a hammer can be.
 With every brushed surface, with every massive part, it declares: “Look at me!
 I am a professional instrument!
 I am a beater that you can take every place you go to!”
 Well, it looks like it tells the truth.

 Girard-Perregaux enters the year 2013 with a radically redesigned version of its 2012 Sea Hawk “professional” diver.
 Rated for pretty much impressive water resistance of whole 1000 meters, the refreshed Girard-Perregaux Sea Hawk 1000M gives you, perhaps, the best possible combination of impressive reliability, superb build quality, and great exterior.